-NeurOptimal® Neurofeedback differs from other biofeedback EEG systems.
-It was created from a fundamentally different viewpoint than other systems.
+NeurOptimal® Neurofeedback was created from a fundamentally different viewpoint than other systems.
 Understanding these differences will help you know whether NeurOptimal® is the choice for you.

 HOW NEUROPTIMAL WORKS

 During a session, the client listens to music.
-The music/movie plays continuously when the brain is running “on course” (whatever that course is for that particular brain) but as soon as the neurofeedback system detects that the brain has “veered off” its path or has become less stable than what it just was, feedback is provided to the brain via a very brief pause in the sound.
-By offering this information the neurofeedback software gives the opportunity to the brain to adapt itself in response to the information, which then provides yet new and different information for NeurOptimal to mirror back.
-Like a dance, NeurOptimal and the brain adapt to each other microsecond by microsecond, dynamically adjusting their steps based on what the other has just done.
+The music plays continuously when the brain is running “on course” (whatever that course is for that particular brain) but as soon as the neurofeedback system detects critical changes in electrical patterns that the brain has “veered off” its path or has become less stable than what it just was, feedback is provided via a very micro pauses in the music.
+By offering this information, the neurofeedback software gives you the opportunity to shift in response to the information.

 NeurOptimal® is truly “plug and play” with no complicated set-up or expertise required.
 For all of its internal design complexity, it's ease-of-use gives it a significant advantage over other systems.

 Instead of targeting specific symptoms, NeurOptimal focuses on optimizing overall brain function.
 This approach naturally ameliorates most complaints, whatever their source.